MISS PIXEL COMPUTER SERVICES

 General Manager, Balance Sound Studios, Bethesda, MD

-Scheduled bookings, determined hourly and package rates, selected and purchased studio equipment, and developed and implemented promotional schemes for a professional 24-track recording studio.
+Scheduled bookings, determined hourly and package rates, selected and purchased studio equipment, and developed and implemented promotional schemes for a professional 24-track recording studio, back in the analog days.
 Responsible for all billing, payroll, bookkeeping, and cash flow.
 Computerized all financial and other studio records.

 August–November 1986